Elder O. B. Mink

 other nations beholding to them for it.
 God gave the Passover lamb to Israel, and to no other

 nation.
-Egypt, which is a vivid type of the world, had no atoning blood, or
+Egypt, which is a vivid type of the world, had no atoning blood,

-1,500 years, and with each sacrifice they were reminded that “It
+day for 1,500 years, and with each sacrifice they were reminded that “It

-is the blood that maketh an atonement for the soul” (Leviticus
+is the blood that maketh an atonement for the soul”

-17:11).
+(Leviticus 17:11).
 Institutional

 Glory